 Location of the monument

-The monument to the 11th Massachusetts Infantry is on the east side of Emmitsburg Road at the intersection with Sickles Avenue, next to the monument to General Humphreys.
+The monument to the 11th Massachusetts Infantry is on the east side of Emmitsburg Road at the intersection with Sickles Avenue.
+It is next to the monument to General Humphreys.
 (39°48’29.1″N 77°14’38.5″W)